AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 ## <a name="warnings"></a> Warnings

 When a wagon test finishes in warning, this means that the wagon will not be included in the automatic composition schedule.
 Therefore, train composition can be requested in the Operation channel, where an operator will take care of the request.
+Before doing so, please review if you cannot fix the cause of the warning yourself.
 Depending on the nature of the warning and the degree of exceeding specific constraints, the operator will either compose your train or advise you to review and improve certain parts before requesting a train again.
 In the latter case, the user can analyze the test and review the logs, searching for ways of improving resource usage or other elements that caused the exceptions.

  There are a number of warnings, which will require different courses of action: